 Long-term residential treatment will also benefit clients by providing a safe environment to stay clean and sober that is secure, empowering, and supervised 24 hours a day.
 When the temptations and triggers from their home are environment removed, those who are in a long-term drug and alcohol treatment program can solely place all their focus on getting the tools, support and encouragement they need to truly break free from their addiction.
 Additionally, longer stays in drug treatment allow clients to fully rest their bodies and minds so they can become physically and mentally healthy.

 Many years of drug and alcohol abuse can take a tremendous toll on the mind and body.
-In a shorter treatment program, clients may not have the proper time to truly get healthy.
+In a shorter treatment program, clients may not have the enough time to truly get healthy.
 As a result, they can become more susceptible to relapse.
-With long-term treatment programs like the one offered at Ocean Breeze Recovery Center, patients can receive the care they need to improve their physical and emotional well-being at their own pace.
+With long-term treatment programs, patients can receive the care they need to improve their physical and emotional well-being at their own pace.
 When those in recovery are allowed to gradually heal, they can better achieve harmony of the body, mind, and the spirit.

-When you make the decision to undergo treatment at a Florida long-term addiction rehab facility, you arrived at your decisions for a number of reasons.
+When you make the decision to undergo treatment at a Florida long-term addiction rehab facility, you arrive at your decisions for a number of reasons.
 For example, you may consider long-term addiction care if you had bad experiences while under the influence of drugs and alcohol.
 You may also consider this type of treatment program if you have encountered a long line of physical and mental problems that are associated with your substance abuse.
 When searching for long-term treatment in Florida, there are several important factors to consider.
-First, you must find out if treatment staff is trained and certified to treat all kinds of chemical dependency.
+First, you must find out if treatment staff is trained and certified to treat the different types of chemical dependency.

 Additionally, family involvement is another crucial element in a quality long-term addiction treatment program.
 Addiction is seen as a family disease and the whole family needs to be involved in the treatment process so that the family dynamic is restored and conducive for recovery.
 Long-term addiction treatment should also include dual diagnosis treatment options in the event that you’re dealing with a co-occurring mental illness and your substance abuse.
 Additionally, outpatient drug rehab may be suggested after the initial long-term treatment period to offer continued support.